 Appointments to Professional and Technical committees recognize individual talents and diversity, both geographically and among fields of occupation.
 Recommending men and women of exceptional ability or willingness to serve on an appropriate body is a service to the Society.
 Such names can, and should, be suggested by members at any time.
 Sections play an important role in nominating members.

 13.3 Leader Training Committee (LTC)

-The Leader Training Committee (LTC) consists of no more than 10 Society members, including 2 current or past Geographic or Technical Region Governors.
-A minimum of 5 different Geographic Regions are represented
+The Leader Training Committee (LTC) consists of 9 Society members, including 7 current or past Geographic Region Governors.
+Seven different Geographic Regions are represented.

 LTC has the following responsibilities: